-Use Lexapro as directed from your doctor.
+Use Lexapro as directed through your doctor.

 Active Ingredient: Escitalopram oxalate.